 Demonstration Corpora, by Alan Liu, including:

-- Abraham Lincoln Speeches and Letters assembled by Alan Liu
+- Abraham Lincoln Speeches and Letters – Corpus assembled by Alan Liu (see website for .zip file download link and metadata).

-- Sunday School Books in 19th Century America from the Michigan State University Libraries Text Collection
+- Sunday School Books in 19th Century America – Michigan State University Library’s collection of Sunday school books published between 1809 and 1887.

-- William Wordsworth writings assembled by Alan Liu
+- Writings of William Wordsworth – Writings assembled by Alan Liu (see website for .zip file download link and metadata).

 - List of sites containing full text books